Last updated: 2026-02-12

 AI Integrations & MCP

 Jam SQL Studio is designed as an AI-native SQL IDE.
-There are three ways to leverage AI with your databases: the built-in AI Chat Sidebar for conversational assistance right in the editor, the AI Workspace for file-backed collaboration with AI agents, and MCP Server for external AI tools to safely interact with your databases.
+There are three ways to leverage AI with your databases: the built-in AI Chat Sidebar for conversational assistance right in the editor, the AI Workspace for file-backed collaboration with AI agents, and the Jam SQL Skill & MCP Server for external AI tools to safely interact with your databases.

 Quick Start: Connect Your AI Tool